usgs/geomag-algorithms/README.md

 ### PEP8 Exceptions

-- Hanging indents (E126)
+- Hanging/Visual indents (E126, E127, E128, E131)

-    line continuations should use two indentations (8 spaces).
+    - line continuations should use two indentations (8 spaces).
+    - do not use visual indents.